pjanec/dirigent/README.md

  `--isMaster 0|1` .... start master process automatically (no need to run it separately then)

+ `--CLIPort 5050` ...
+Command Line Interface port number.
+Passed to the master process when `--IsMaster 1` is used.

 ### Master configuration options
-`master.exe` is a console application designed to run in background on one of the computers.
+`Dirigent.Master.exe` is a console application designed to run in background on one of the computers.

  `--masterPort 5042` ... what TPC port to run on